 - "With careful packing, the trunk can accommodate a weekend's worth of soft luggage for two.
 There is little in-cabin storage space, however." -- Consumer Guide (2013)

 Next Steps: Mazda MX-5 Miata

-- Find low financing rates for the Mazda MX-5 Miata
+- View the best prices for the 2015 Mazda MX-5 Miata

 - See Affordable Sports Cars rankings